Timajh Parker-Rivera

-Timajh Parker-Rivera (born February 9, 1994) is an American-Puerto Rican professional basketball player for Urunani BBC of the Road to BAL.
-He played college basketball at Towson University.
-He was selected by Cariduros de Fajardo with the fourth overall pick in the 2020 BSN draft.
-He currently represents the Puerto Rican National Team.
+Timajh Parker-Rivera (born February 9, 1994) is an American-Puerto Rican professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+He played college basketball at Towson University, and was selected by Cariduros de Fajardo with the fourth overall pick in the 2020 BSN draft.
+Internationally he represents the Puerto Rico national team.

 Early life

 Parker-Rivera was rated by ESPN as the second-best player in Connecticut for the 2012 high school class.
 He won two consecutive state championships, and earned two all-state selections.
 He was named MVP in 2010 after averaging 17.2 points per game and 10.1 rebounds per game and was invited to the Reebok All-American camp in 2011.

 College career

-(2012-2013) As a freshman, Parker-Rivera averaged 2.8 points per game and 3.1 rebounds per game in 15.3 minutes per game.
+As a freshman in 2012-2013, Parker-Rivera averaged 2.8 points per game and 3.1 rebounds per game in 15.3 minutes per game.
 As a sophomore he started all 36 games, averaging 6.2 points per game and 5.2 rebounds per game.

-As a junior, he started 31 of 32 games, offering a senior a chance to start on Senior Night.
+As a junior, Parker-Rivera started 31 of 32 games, offering a senior a chance to start on Senior Night.
 He averaged 7.1 points per game and 5.9 rebounds per game.

 As a senior, he started all 33 games.
 He averaged 6.7 points per game and 6.6 rebounds per game, along with 1.2 blocks per game.
 He was named to the Colonial Athletic Association All-Defensive team.

 During his senior season, Parker-Rivera became the all-time program leader in victories (75) and games played (132).
 He is also sixth all-time in blocked shots (128) and seventh in rebounding (687).